PauloRodriguesJr/DRLN_collaboration_competition/Report.md

 <object data="docs/average_scores_result.png" width="300" height="300"> </object>
 </p>

+The weights of the trained agent are stored in the models/episode-1878.pt file.

 ## Future work

     The project presented in this report is still very naive, compared to the state of the art of multi-agent learning methods.
 As future improvements, it can be done the following: